hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 # Introduction to the dataset

 For this workshop we will be working with RNA-seq data from a recent publication in Neuron by Baizabal et al. (2018).
 We will learn about how to use the ggplot2 package and other related packages to recreate a figure from this publication.
-In the second half of this workshop we will learn how to modify the  figure to fit the submission criteria of a different journal.
+In addition, we will also learn how to modify the figure to fit the submission criteria of a different journal.

 ## The publication